CR not removed by median stacking

 In cases where a pixel is masked in all individual exposures, the corresponding

-pixel in the combined image is set to the min2d value at that location.
+pixel in the combined image is set to either the corresponding min2d value

 The parameters under the method_kwargs: label play the same role as